Guntas007/Guntas007/README.md

 ---

 ## 🚀 About Me
-- 🎓 **Student** at Algonquin College
+- 🎓 **Graduate** from Algonquin College
-- 🥪 **Kitchen Leader** at McDonald's
+- 🥪 **Manager** at McDonald's
-- 💻 **Aspiring Software Developer** with experience in Java, JavaScript, HTML, CSS, PHP, MySQL, and Spring Boot
+- 💻 **Aspiring Software/Web Developer** with experience in Java, JavaScript, HTML, CSS, PHP, MySQL, and Spring Boot
-- 🌟 **Currently Learning**: Microcontroller Programming with Teensy and Jakarta EE development
+- 🌟 **Currently Learning**: React script to create amazing web application projects, and learning djamgo for database
 - 📚 Focused on creating secure and scalable web applications

 ---